 FIU Center for Women's and Gender Studies

 Three internships are available.
-Interns should plan to devote 8 hours per week to work to their internship.
+Interns should plan to devote 8 hours per week to work

 Internship 1: Social Media Coordinator for the Center for Women's and Gender Studies.